 Vaccinated People Getting Whooping Cough In SD

-SAN DIEGO A KPBS investigation has raised questions about how effective the whooping cough vaccine is in preventing people from getting sick.
+A KPBS investigation has raised questions about how effective the whooping cough vaccine is in preventing people from getting sick.
 Nearly two out of three people diagnosed with whooping cough in San Diego County this year, were fully immunized.

 California is in the midst of the worst whooping cough epidemic in 50 years.
 Thirty six hundred people in the state have been diagnosed with the disease.
 Eight babies have died since January.